 As a pooler, we own and lease millions of Reusable Plastic Containers (RPCs) to move perishables through the supply chain.
 Just like your favorite five-star restaurant, we obsess over cleanliness so you don’t have to.
-Before each of our RPCs begin their journey, they go through an exhaustive sanitation process until they’re declared dry and food safe – free from biological, chemical and physical hazards.
+Our RPC wash process requires that they go through an exhaustive sanitation process until they’re declared food safe – free from biological, chemical and physical hazards.

 Meticulous against microbes.
 And everything else.